Gomes’ homer in 8th lifts Nationals over Braves, 5-3

 Brad Hand worked the ninth for his ninth save in 11 chances.

-Trea Turner’s run-scoring single off Chris Martin in the ninth pushed the lead to two runs.
-Turner’s single up the middle drove in Victor Robles, who was hit by a pitch and stole second.
+Trea Turner’s single off Chris Martin in the ninth drove in Victor Robles and pushed the lead to two runs.

 TRAINER’S ROOM

-Nationals: Schwarber left the game after appearing to hurt his left leg on a dive for Almonte’s double in the seventh.
+Nationals: LF Kyle Schwarber left the game after his right knee locked up on a dive for Almonte’s double in the seventh.
+Martinez said Schwarber will be checked before Thursday’s game.
 Andrew Stevenson replaced Schwarber in left field. … RHP Erick Fedde (illness) apparently is not a candidate to take Strasburg’s spot in the rotation Sunday at Philadelphia.
 Fedde is still scheduled make a rehab start for Class A Wilmington on Thursday and could rejoin the Washington rotation next week. … RHP Kyle McGowin was recalled from Triple-A Rochester.

-Braves: RHP Edgar Santana favored his right leg leaving the field after he was hit by Josh Harrison’s liner in the seventh.
+Braves: RHP Edgar Santana favored his right leg leaving the field but apparently avoided an injury when he was hit by Josh Harrison’s liner in the seventh.
 Santana threw out Harrison. … OF Cristian Pache (right hamstring strain) was activated from the 10-day IL and optioned to Triple-A Gwinnett.
 Pache was hitting only .111 before the injury.
-“He needs to play every day,” manager Brian Snitker said.
-“He needs to hit.”

 UP NEXT